Hooks

 export const [orig_playerMethods, setPlayerHook] = defineHooks(Player);

-// The first parameter is the name of the hookable method, which will have TS type hints.
+// The first parameter is the method name to hook, with full TS type hints.

-// The return value is the second parameter you passed in.
+// The return value is your hook function (the second parameter).

-// Here, `this` refers to the current player
+// Inside the hook, `this` refers to the current player instance.

 if (flag) {